-- The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. - The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc.), grade control and pre-production drilling. - The major assumptions made and Mineral Resource model used for pit and stope optimisation (if appropriate). - The mining dilution factors used. - The mining recovery factors used. - · Any minimum mining widths used. - The manner in which Inferred Mineral Resources are utilised in mining studies and the sensitivity of the outcome to their inclusion. - The infrastructure requirements of the selected mining methods.
+- The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. - The assumptions made regarding geotechnical parameters (e.g.pit slopes, stope sizes, etc.), grade control and pre-production drilling. - The major assumptions made and Mineral Resource model usedfor pit and stope optimisation (if appropriate). - The mining dilution factors used. - The mining recovery factors used. - Any minimum mining widths used. - The manner in which Inferred Mineral Resources are utilised in mining studies and the sensitivity of the outcome to their inclusion. - The infrastructure requirements of the selected mining methods.

-- of mine design has been completed.
-Scheduling beyond the initial pit area is undertaken on coarser 600m dimension zones, consistent with the strategic schedule zones as defined by Whittle Consulting. - Bulk mining techniques have been chosen for ore mining, incorporating dozer traps and in-pit feed preparation units.
+of mine design has been completed.
+Scheduling beyond the initial pit areais undertaken on coarser 600m dimension zones, consistent with the strategic schedule zones as defined by Whittle Consulting.

+- Bulk mining techniques have been chosen for ore mining, incorporating dozer traps and in-pit feed preparation units.
 Topsoil and overburden will be excavated, hauled and stockpiled using conventional earthmoving equipment.
-Following excavation and classification ore will be slurried and pumped to a nearby wet concentration plant.
+Following excavation and classification ore will be slurried andpumped to a nearby wet concentration plant.
 Oversize reject from feed preparation units will be rehandled using front end loader within the mine void. - The selected mining method is considered appropriate to the large, relatively thick, and sheet-like characteristics of the host sand unit.
-Minimal pre-strip is required to access the orebody.
-The Life-of-Mine average strip ratio (waste: ore) is 0.85: 1.00. - Independent consultants prepared the geotechnical analysis that forms the basis of pit design criteria including excavatability, trafficability and pit slope wall angles. - A series large diameter Bauer holes and test pits were excavated to further assess geotechnical aspects. - 40 degree overall slope angles have been used in pit design. - A mining recovery factor of 98% was applied.
+Minimalpre-strip is required to access the orebody.
+The Life-of-Mine average strip ratio (waste: ore) is 0.81: 1.00. - Independent consultants prepared the geotechnical analysis that forms the basis of pit design criteria including excavatability, trafficability and pit slope wall angles.
+The overall wall angles have been designed at 34 degrees based on geotechnical review of excavated trial mining pits in 2020 and 2021. - A series large diameter Bauer holes, costeans and two trial mining pits were excavated to furtherassess geotechnical aspects. - A mining recovery factor of 98% was applied.
 No mining dilution factor is applied due to the bulk, non-selective nature of the deposit and proposed mining method.
 Overburden mining takes place prior to exposing the underlying ore and is therefore a spatially discrete mining activity.
 Minimum mining width considerations are not applicable given the dimensions of the mining blocks guiding pit design.
-A 0.2m topsoil depth has been allowed for and recovered material excludes material designated as topsoil. - Only minor amounts of Inferred Mineral Resource occur within the mine design (0.2Mt) at the periphery of the final life-of-mine pit design.
-Inferred material is excluded from Ore Reserve reporting and the reporting of this material in the mine plan has no material impact on the economics supporting the Ore Reserve. - The following infrastructure will be required to support the mining method and is included in the capital and operating cost estimate: Mining Units Plant "MUP", Wet Concentration Plant "WCP", Concentrate Upgrade Plant "CUP", Mineral Separation Plant "MSP", site buildings, bore field, Power Station and power distribution infrastructure, new and upgraded roads, accommodation village, upgraded materials handling at Port of Derby.
+A 0.2m topsoil depth has been allowed for and recovered material excludes material designated as topsoil. - Only minor amounts of Inferred Mineral Resource occur within the mine design (0.1Mt) at the periphery of the final life-of-mine pit design.
+Inferredmaterial is excluded from Ore Reserve reporting and the reporting of this material in the mine plan has no material impact on the economics supporting the Ore Reserve. - The following infrastructure will be required to support the mining method and is included in the capital and operating cost estimate: Mining Units Plant "MUP", Wet Concentration Plant "WCP", Concentrate Upgrade Plant "CUP", Non Magnetic Finisher Circuit Plant "NMFC", site buildings, bore field, power station and power distribution infrastructure, new and upgraded roads accommodation village, upgraded materials handling at Port of Derby.
+KMS has selected the Port of Derby as its base case solution and intends to examine the use of Port of Broome as an opportunity to lower operating risk.